agama-project/agama/README.md

 ## Architecture

-This project is designed as a service-client system, using D-Bus for process communication.
+This project is designed as a service-client system, using a dedicated D-Bus server for process communication.

 ![Architecture](./doc/images/architecture.png)